BhagyashreeDY/Expanse-tracker/README.md

 ﻿# Debt Optimization & Settlement Engine

 ## What is this?
 This is a straightforward, production-ready Go API for tracking group expenses and settling debts.
 The main goal is to make sure everyone gets paid back with the fewest number of bank transfers possible.
-We built this to be exact—using proper decimal math instead of risky floats—and efficient.
+We built this to be exact, using proper decimal math instead of risky floats and efficient.

 ### System Architecture